rheumLIFE/rheumlife.github.io/src/chapter_1.md

-# Chapter 1 -- Introducing The Development Roadmap for Building An Intelligence Gathering System"
+# Chapter 1 -- The Vibe Drives How We Build, Use, Extend PAAS Intelligence Gathering Systems"

-Below we outline the architectural vision for our Intelligence Gathering System, a project that will start by copying or forking GitButler's foundation, then creating an enhanced collaborative project management experience, which will end up becoming a ACTIVE intelligence gathering and analysis system.

-Rather than just reimagining GitButler ... ***because we don't think GitButler really needs OUR re-imagination, we really love the tool and the approach ... but this project is sort of about standing on the shoulders of a great tool and extending its capabilities by implementing sophisticated observability engineering that enables more meaningful AI-assistant integration.

-The core innovation lies in creating a system that is always exploring, always gathering new/more information, always observing and learning from development activities unobtrusively—like a "fly on the wall"—capturing the rich tapestry of interactions, discussions, edits, and reactions that occur naturally during collaborative work.
-This ambient intelligence approach allows the system to gradually learn from the nuances of human collaboration without imposing structured workflows or disrupting creative processes.

-By leveraging the solid foundation of Git-based technologies (Git/Jujutsu, GitButler, GitHub/GitLab) while enhancing them with advanced observability and the power/variety/affordability of compute resources available now, we aims to bridge the gap between technical and non-technical collaborators while maintaining the "butler vibe"—present when needed but invisible until then.
-This approach creates the foundation for increasingly sophisticated AI assistance that emerges organically from real project context rather than theoretical models.
+*How do we dogfood our own implementation of* ***fly-on-the-wall*** *observability engineering to give the data upon which our AI* ***butlers*** *bases its ability to serve us better?*

+We need to build systems FOR collecting data that AI will use so that AI can, in turn, better serve us.

+We have to expect more from our Butlers and that means doing more to serve more data in the direction of our AI-assisted butlers ... ***serving the Butler who serves us is all about understanding the Butler Vibe!***

-## Intelligence Gathering, Observability Engineering, AI-Enhanced DVCS-based Annotification Systems *... and hopefully a cleaner title some day*
+## Intelligence Gathering, Observability Engineering, AI-Enhanced DVCS-based Annotification Systems *... and hopefully simplified title some day*

 ### Table of Contents